National's new leader: Who is Todd Muller, the MP who defeated Simon Bridges

 As Muller got older, his eyes moved from the White House to the Beehive.

 He worked in the office of then-Prime Minister Jim Bolger in the early to mid-1990s.
-Muller was his executive assistant during his second term; when Bolger was rolled by Jenny Shipley.
+Muller was his executive assistant during his second term, when Bolger was rolled by Jenny Shipley.

 In his maiden speech in 2014, Muller thanked Bolger for his support.